Dinner Planner - Meal Planner with Grocery Shopping List

 Eggs are a great protein choice as well, but as we know, not all eggs are created equal.

-Did you know that if you find local pasture-raised eggs they can contain 1/3 more Vitamin A, 2 times more the Vitamin E, and over 2 times more of Omega-3 fatty acids!
+Did you know that if you buy local pasture-raised eggs, they can contain 1/3 more Vitamin A, 2 times more the Vitamin E,

 When making your delicious breakfast of scrambled eggs or perhaps your own homemade mayonnaise, find the freshest eggs possible from a trusted source or store.
 Look for words such as “free roaming” or “pastured eggs.”

 PASTURED EGGS – Pasture-Raised – These are the BEST eggs to buy.
 These chickens live in their natural environment and are allowed to forage for bugs, insects and worms.
-Also spending plenty of time outdoors in the sunshine leads to more vitamin D.
+Also spending plenty of time outdoors in the sunshine leads to more vitamin D. These eggs are often considered a more humane and environmentally friendly option.

 CAGE-FREE – These hens have no access to the outdoors and could be kept in cramped storage.
 The cage free label can be deceiving because they easily could be kept in dark and cramped indoor spaces.